axelpale/minibus/README.md

     >> bus.emit('flat-tire', 'front', 'right');
     The front right tire blew out.

-Throws ´InvalidEventStringError´ if given event string is not a string or an array of strings.
+Throws `InvalidEventStringError` if given event string is not a string or an array of strings.

 ### bus.on

-alias bus.listen
+*alias bus.listen*

 On an event string being emitted, execute an event handler function.
-Returns a route that can be used with ´off´ to cancel this binding.
+Returns a route that can be used with `off` to cancel this binding.

     >> var route = bus.on('out-of-fuel', function () {
          console.log('Hitchhike.')